 Despite the ever-changing situation, we do need to start thinking about what we can do next.
 So where to start?

 Firstly, stop.
 Breathe.
 And appreciate that you have already weathered (and continue to weather) an unseasonal and unsettling storm.

 Now, draw a grid.
 A bit like this one.

 Next map out what risks your organisation could face this Winter.
 What is likely?
 What poses the greatest risk?
 And don’t be afraid to be overly apocalyptic.

-If I was a 15th century explorer setting out on my maiden voyage then my grid might look a bit like this.
+If I was a 15th-century explorer setting out on my maiden voyage then my grid might look a bit like this.

 Now ask a few members of your team to do the same.
 You can do this collaboratively with your team on Jamboard if you like.
-We have an open template which you can copy and use.
+We have an open template that you can copy and use.

-Once you identify the recurring themes (e.g. second lockdown / spike of staff sickness / loss of funding) then you can begin shaping your responses to them.
+Once you identify the recurring themes (e.g. second lockdown/spike of staff sickness/loss of funding) then you can begin shaping your responses to them.

 - How can you best mitigate against those potential challenges?